Kids' & youth clothing

 |Accepted print file||YES||NO|

-With CMYK, color intensity is not as flexible as in RGB.
-It’s just impossible to replicate on ink paper or fabric the same intensity and brightness that a digital display can show.
+It’s just impossible to replicate on ink paper or fabric the color accuracy, intensity, and brightness that a digital display can show.

-This means some RGB colors don’t show up when printed in CMYK.
-The software you’re designing in (Photoshop and others) are set to RGB mode by default.
-That’s fine if your designs are only going to appear online, but printed designs need to be done in CMYK.
-You can read Printful’s Color Matching Disclaimer for more details about this.
+This means some RGB colors will show up differently when printed in CMYK.
+That’s fine if your designs are only going to appear online, but printed designs need to be created in CMYK.
+Read Printful’s Color Matching Disclaimer for more info.

 This depends on the software you use and which version you have, so I recommend finding a tutorial online for the software you have.
 Here is a short RGB to CMYK Photoshop CC tutorial.

-Let’s take a look at this design as it appears in Photoshop:
+Let’s take a look at this graphic design as it appears in Photoshop:

 As you can see, the colors stand out and the shadows are visible.
-Now let’s compare it to a printed t-shirt with the same design:
+Now, let’s see how this Photoshop design would translate in t-shirt printing

 Clearly, it doesn’t look the same.
 The t-shirt on the left looks flat and dull and hasn’t been color corrected.
 The t-shirt on the right matches the vibrant colors of the original design, it was color corrected.

-You can see how much of an improvement this is.
+You can see how much of an improvement this is for the print design.
 The colors stand out, they’re brighter than they were before and the printed version really captures what the original design was going for.
-You can also watch our color correcting video and learn how to do this for your designs.

 Be brave and experiment with your color designs.
 Figuring out the right ones might take some work, but you’ll get there soon enough.
 Just remember these differences between RGB and CMYK and you’ll be a color expert in no time!